Here are the best Terminal applications to install on Ubuntu Linux distros to replace the default one for running various commands.

 8. Konsole – KDE Terminal

-Konsole is the default Terminal emulator for the KDE environment, and that eventually offers integrated support for a number of programs available in the KDE desktop environment.
-Besides that, Konsole is one of the most feature-rich Terminal emulators, which has support for multiple tabs and comes with a transparent background that has its own advantages and looks cool, as well.
+Konsole is the default Terminal emulator for the KDE environment, and that eventually offers integrated support for several programs available in the KDE desktop environment.
+Besides that, Konsole is one of the most feature-rich Terminal emulators, which has support for multiple tabs and comes with a transparent background that has its advantages and looks cool, as well.

 Hey wait, that’s not the end!
 Konsole also allows bookmarking of different local directories and SSH addresses and has support for incremental search, as well.
 Besides that, the users can export the output of a certain command to a text or HTML file which can be useful for analyzing the same later on.
 Konsole is a powerful Terminal emulator, and you can understand that by getting your hands down on it.